 My name is Loren, and I design websites, graphics, and brand communications for my clients from anywhere in the world.
-I have a BFA in Graphic Design and over five years experience working remotely for clients while living in different places.
+I have a BFA in Graphic Design and over seven years experience working remotely for clients while living in different places.

 This closed-loop packaging system evolved from a need to accommodate a very low sales volume that could naturally grow with demand, and a strong desire for real environmental responsibility.
 In the brewery's current stage of evolution, everything is returned and reused to cut down cost and eliminate waste.
 The bottles use re-sealable caps, the bottles are printed on so they always remain a Happy Hour bottle (and don't use paper), the six pack holders are made of wood or sturdy paper, and even the description tags (made from old grocery bags) are returned and reused.